 There’s also three new bands to be added to the Totem Cat roster, all our plans will be revealed in due time.

-To supplement the interview, we also have the press release info from GEQ with all the tour information and some extra news:
+To supplement the interview, we also have press info from GEQ with all the tour information and some extras:

 Great Electric Quest signs with Totem Cat Records and announce their ANUBIS COMPELS TOUR double shot – SXSW invasion III and Pacific North West Canadian Invasion.

-Over the coming months of March and April Great Electric Quest are set to play a ton of premiere SXSW festivals, a SXSW Official Showcase, and take their high energy performance and Beer Antics into the great North of Canada, while stopping off in some staple Pacific North locations.
+Over the coming months of March and April, Great Electric Quest is set to play a ton of premiere SXSW festivals, an SXSW Official Showcase, and take their high energy performance and Beer Antics into the great North of Canada, while stopping off in some staple Pacific North locations.
 Hop on the Journey of Rock and Roll and Metal with Great Electric Quest, heavy tunes and good times are a given!

 GREAT ELECTRIC QUEST Live Dates: